shawea/blueGrass/README.md

 For example, we can animate a div/section after loading.
 But the key to blueGrass is that it is hard to do nice UI in .js views, here the views are HTML DOM, not .js emited.

-Since you are here, you agree to the AAL license :-), here you go: http://raw.github.com/shawea/blueGrass/master/cdn/blueGrass.js
-Yes this is all functions we have to make patterns work.
+Since you are here, you agree to the AAL license :-), here you go: http://scdn.primus.netdna-cdn.com/latest/blueGrass.js Yes this is all the functions we have to make patterns work.
 You do have to learn how to use them.

 We use Ajax, ex:
 - http://zeptojs.com/#$.get